PEOPLE

 Gabe DuRussel

-Gabe started in the Beloit Paleo Lab as a research assistant and is now undertaking his senior thesis.
+Gabe started in the Beloit Paleo Lab as a research assistant and went on to complete his senior thesis with us.

 Senior Thesis: